1965 Palm Sunday tornado outbreak: Orland, Indiana/Coldwater Lake–southern Hillsdale–Manitou Beach–Devils Lake–southern Tecumseh, Michigan (two tornadoes)

 Entering Lenawee County, the tornado traversed the Irish Hills and approached Manitou Beach–Devils Lake.
 As it struck Manitou Beach–Devils Lake, the tornado destroyed the Manitou Beach Baptist Church; of the 50 people then in attendance for Palm Sunday services, 26 failed to reach shelter in time and were stranded beneath debris for up to two hours.
 Eight fatalities occurred in the church.
 The local dance pavilion on Devils Lake was demolished, having recently been rebuilt after a fire on Labor Day in 1963.
 One of the tornadoes damaged parts of Onsted; in the nearby village of Tipton, which suffered a direct hit, 94% of the town's buildings were damaged or destroyed.
 Across Lenawee County the tornado destroyed 189 homes.
-About 30 minutes later, the Manitou Beach–Devils Lake area in Lenawee County was hit by the second of the two tornadoes, causing numerous fatalities, including a family of six in eastern Lenawee County.
+About 30 minutes later, the Manitou Beach–Devils Lake area in Lenawee County was hit by the second of the two tornadoes, causing numerous fatalities, including a family of six in eastern Lenawee County who had survived the first tornado.
 Many homes were hit twice.

 One or both F4 tornadoes struck the then-Village of Milan, south of Ann Arbor.
 The Wolverine Plastics building on the Monroe County side of town, then the top employer in the village, was destroyed with the roof being completely removed in the process.
 The Milan Junior High School was seriously damaged along with the adjacent, senior high school, disused since 1958, at Hurd and North streets, on the Washtenaw County side of Milan.
 Milan became a city in 1967; opened a new Middle School in 1969, which replaced the old Junior High School; and eventually demolished the 1900 building that housed the former junior and senior high schools.